hollywilkalis/javascript-week-1/README.md

   * Take a person's age in years and convert it to seconds.
     Input: 10 years
     Output: 315360000 seconds
-  * Return the age of a human in Mercury years.
+  * Return the age of a human in Mercury years based on age entered.
     Input: 10 years
     Output: 2.4 years
-  * Return the age of a human in Venus years.
+  * Return the age of a human in Venus years based on age entered.
     Input: 10 years
     Output: 6.2 years
-  * Return the age of a human in Mars years.
+  * Return the age of a human in Mars years based on age entered.
     Input: 10 years
     Output: 18.799999999999997 years
-  * Return the age of a human in Jupiter years.
+  * Return the age of a human in Jupiter years based on age entered.
     Input: 10 years
     Output: 118.6 years
-  * Determine how many years a user has left to live on each planet.
-  * Take two dates and determine the difference, in seconds.

 2. Project organization
   * Divide script into user interface (controls user input form) and back end (performs the various age calculations)
-  * Use Human object constructor and prototypes to calculate age on each planet.
+  * Use Person object constructor and prototypes to calculate age on each planet.

 3. UX/UI
-  * Use bootstrap & CSS for minimal styling of single page (not planning to use SASS).
+  * Use bootstrap & CSS for minimal styling of single user interface page (not planning to use SASS).
+Ages will be hidden until form submission.

+4. Future features under development
+  * Calculate age based on birthdate input by user.
+  * Take two dates and determine the difference, in seconds.
+  * Determine how many years a user has left to live on each planet.

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+The planetary age calculations do not take into account leap years.

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+Are you also having problems with Node?
+I feel your pain.
+Let's talk at holly.wilkalis@gmail.com.

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+This project uses:
+* HTML, Bootstrap and CSS
+* Node and bower
+* Jasmine and Karma are used for testing
+* A gulp-based asset pipeline with a development server

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2015 **_{List of contributors or company name}_**
+*MIT license*

+Copyright (c) 2018 **Holly Wilkalis**